-Valuing your car accident claim is a unique undertaking because your claim may depend on your injuries, income, required medical treatments, and the length of your recovery time.
+Valuing your car accident claim is a unique undertaking because your claim may depend on several factors.
+These include your injuries, income, required medical treatments, and the length of your recovery time.

-A car accident lawyer may be able to help you calculate the total of these expenses and losses to determine how much your car accident claim may be worth.
+A car accident lawyer may be able to help you calculate the total of these expenses and losses.
+They can also determine your car accident claim’s worth.

 The Deadline for a Personal Injury Lawsuit in California

 Arriving at a definitive monetary value for your settlement can take time.
-While your lawyer waits for your accumulated bills and expenses to come in, they may take steps to safeguard your potential lawsuit.
-To start, your lawyer may ensure your personal injury lawsuit is filed in time to comply with the statute of limitations.
+While your lawyer waits for your accumulated bills and expenses, they may take steps to safeguard your potential lawsuit.
+To start, your lawyer may ensure your personal injury lawsuit is filed in time.
+You must do this to comply with the statute of limitations.